reahl/reahl/reahl-doc/doc/component/introduction.rst

 The Reahl commandline is installed when you install `reahl-component` and is invoked with the command `reahl`.
 The set of commands it offers depends on other Reahl components you install.

-The commands in `reahl-commands` and `reahl-dev` pertain to the functionality of `reahl-component` as explained here.
-Below is a more complete list of which commands other components add:
+Below is a list of which commands some components add:

 `reahl-dev`
   Commands to work with components defined by .reahlproject files instead of setup.py files.
 This includes